developer-onizuka/istioAuth0/README.md

 $ kubectl delete deployment nginx-onprem
 $ kubectl apply -f nginx-onprem-auth0.yaml
 ```
-The difference between nginx-onprem.yaml and nginx-onprem-auth0.yaml is the lable of "require-auth0" and if it says "enabled" then it introduces the object of AuthorizationPolicy created in #3 and it asks for RBAC to the Auth0's URL defined in RequestAuthentication.
+The difference between nginx-onprem.yaml and nginx-onprem-auth0.yaml is a lable of "require-auth0" and if it says "enabled" then it introduces the object of AuthorizationPolicy created in #3 and it asks for RBAC to the Auth0's URL defined in RequestAuthentication.

 # 5. Create JWT for Employee
 Refer to the URL below: <br>